dekelohad/Bitcoin-MERN/README.md

 ### Description of the API:
-The API contains of 4 routers: 2 routes are designated for users and 2 routes are designated for stocks.
+The API contains 4 routers: 2 routes are designated for users and 2 routes are designated for stocks.

 Users routes:<br>
 1)/api/users         - Creates a new user and save the user in the database. <br>